TERMS AND CONDITIONS

 29.20 Taxes: Where a value-added tax (VAT) in your own country is applicable, the Fees will be exclusive of such value-added tax.
 You are responsible for all other taxes, levies or duties imposed by taxing authorities in your own country, and you shall be responsible for the payment of them.
 We have no responsibility to them on your behalf.

-In this Agreement, unless the context otherwise requires, capitalised terms have the meanings given to them in the Schedule, and:
+In this Agreement, unless the context otherwise requires, capitalised terms have the meanings given to them in the Contract Proposal, and:

 Account means an account accessible to you and/or your Authorised Users to use the Services, including, the SaaS Solution.

-Additional Services means any Services not set out in the Services description in the Schedule which we agree to provide to you.
+Additional Services means any Services not set out in the Services description in the Contract Proposal which we agree to provide to you.

 Administrator means those individuals nominated by you to use the SaaS Solution to create, modify and manage Content.